The Lending and Secured Finance Review: Norway

 Credit support and subordination

 The most common security taken out in a Norwegian debt financing is share security, which is perfected by way of a notice to the company whose shares have been charged.
-As Norway has implemented the Financial Collateral Directive (Directive 2002/47/EC), obtaining share security under Norwegian law follows a similar approach to in the European Union, and pre-agreed enforcement procedures are commonly included to ensure swift enforcement of shares by way of either appropriation or a pre-agreed sales process.
+As Norway has implemented the Financial Collateral Directive (Directive 2002/47/EC), obtaining share security under Norwegian law follows a similar approach to that in the European Union, and pre-agreed enforcement procedures are commonly included to ensure swift enforcement of shares by way of either appropriation or a pre-agreed sales process.

 Mortgages over real registered asset classes are also easily obtained by filing simple standard forms with the relevant Norwegian registry.
 Mortgage over real estate is obtained by filing the mortgage form with the Norwegian Land Registry, mortgages over vessels are obtained by filing the mortgage form with the Norwegian Ship Registry, and mortgages over aircraft and certain equipment related to aircraft (in accordance with the Cape Town Convention) are obtained by filing a mortgage form with the Norwegian Civil Aircraft Registry.